jasmith79/decorators-js/README.md

 # decorators-js
 Common javascript decorators I use.
 You'll note some omissions like `memoize`.
-I use the [Ramda](http://ramdajs.com/0.19.0/index.html) library quite frequently and did not feel the need to duplicate their excellent work (although the module does not *depend* on Ramda, I implemented curry internally).
+I use the [Ramda](http://ramdajs.com/0.19.0/index.html) library quite frequently and did not feel the need to duplicate their excellent work (although the module does not *depend* on Ramda.

-Note that while I made the decorators work for methods to the extent that it was possible or sensible they *will not* invoke the passed in function with the global object as context.
-So if passed a top-level function in non-strict mode, the context will be `null` rather than `window` or `global`.
-If you wish a function to be evaluated with `this` being the global meta-object you will have to explicitly bind the context before handing it to the decorator.

 ##Testing